mimblewimble/grin/doc/intro.md

 _X_, the result of the addition, is visible by everyone.
 The value 3 is only known to you and Alice, and 113 is only known to you.

-To transfer those 3 coins again, the protocol needs to require 113 to be known somehow.
+To transfer those 3 coins again, the protocol requires 113 to be known somehow.
 To demonstrate how this works, let's say you want to transfer those 3 same coins to Carol.
-You need build a simple transaction such that:
+You need to build a simple transaction such that:

     Xi => Y